Plan your next (or first) stay in historic Bangor, Maine at the area’s newest inn!

 Originally known as the Stetson-Graham House, the building that now houses The Tarratine Inn on French Street was designed by prominent late 19th to early 20th century Bangor Architect Wilfred E. Mansur.
 Built for Lumber Baron Isaiah K. Stetson, it survived “The Great Fire of 1911” and was restored by Architect C. Parker Crowell for entrepreneur John R. Graham Esquire.

-Please note: The Tarratine Inn on French Street is an historic structure in Bangor’s Great Fire District.
-Stewardship of this wonderful building’s historic integrity has not enabled making the upper floors of the building handicapped accessible.
+The Tarratine Inn on French Street is a historic structure in Bangor’s Great Fire District.
+Stewardship of this wonderful building’s historic integrity has not allowed us to make our building handicapped accessible.
 We pledge to make every effort to honor all reasonable accommodation requests for our guests.